kaizendesu/FreeBSD-2.1/pfault.md

 **pmap_copy_page**: Checks if CMAP1 and CMAP2 are busy, assigns the pte of the source page to CMAP1 and the pte of the destination page to CMAP2, and calls either memcpy or bcopy to copy the pages, invalidates the ptes at CMAP1 and CMAP2, and calls pmap\_update.

 **pmap_update**: Flushes the TLB by reloading the CR3 register.

+**pmap_kenter**: Obtains the kernel va's pte, increments wasvalid if it is already mapped, sets the pte to point to pa, and calls pmap\_update to flush the TLB if wasvalid is set.

 **vm_object_collapse**: